mobilotest/Kids_Game_Final_Project/README.md

 6. Create a JSON file(s)
 7. Upload Images/JSONs to server
 8. Create a code
+9. Upload documentation
-9. Implement Dimensions for all text fields (https://developer.android.com/guide/topics/resources/more-resources.html#Dimension) (TBD)
+10. Implement Dimensions for all text fields (https://developer.android.com/guide/topics/resources/more-resources.html#Dimension) (TBD)
-10. Integrating Espeak or meSpeak into the project to support the reading of syllables in Russian.
+11. Integrating Espeak or meSpeak into the project to support the reading of syllables in Russian.
 Espeak is a speech synthesizer and it supports many languages including Russian: http://espeak.sourceforge.net (TBD)
-11. Reduce the size of your images by using the WebP format.
+12. Reduce the size of your images by using the WebP format.
 WebP images are typically 25-34% smaller than comparable JPGs: https://developer.android.com/topic/performance/network-xfer#webp (TBD)
-12. Add monetizing commercial banner on the bottom of the screens (TBD)
+13. Add monetizing commercial banner on the bottom of the screens (TBD)

 ### UML diagram:
 <img src="https://github.com/mobilotest/Kids_Game_Final_Project/blob/master/images/uml.png" width = 600>